Everything You Need to Know to Take up Stargazing

 Clubbin’"As you get into astronomy it helps to join a club," Sreenivasan said.
 "You get not only the camaraderie from other people that are just starting out but also a lot of clubs, like ours, have telescopes that you can check out for free.
 It's a really great opportunity for people to try out different telescopes, to learn from people, and to find their niche."

 Yes, he is part of MAS, but all of these tips could sound intimidating on your own.
 However, they are really pretty easy if you go to a star party or club event.
 You can talk to other beginners as well as experts and start to find your way toward what interests you, even if what interests you is stepping back from the whole scenario and just lazily looking at the stars without any guidance.
+Also, most people who lead star parties are very welcoming to newcomers and can't wait to take you on a tour of the sky.

 Go outside, look up, enjoy yourself.
 Crack open a beer in your backyard, and imagine what the world is like beyond Earth’s gravity.